tipos-motores-rotativos-proyectos-arduino

 arduino-motores-servo-rotacion-continua

-As its name indicates, continuous rotation servos are capable of making a full rotation, behaving similarly to a DC motor, with integrated speed control.
+As their name suggests, continuous rotation servos are capable of making a full rotation, behaving similarly to a DC motor, with integrated speed control.
 In return, we lose position control, so if we want to control it, we will need to add an encoder.

-However, continuous rotation servos do not offer precise control over rotation speed as they generally do not present a linear response to the received signal.
-To have good control, we will need to calibrate the servo and adjust the sent signal, or again add an encoder.
+However, continuous rotation servos do not offer precise control over rotation speed because, in general, they do not have a linear response to the received signal.
+To have good control, we will have to calibrate the servo and adjust the sent signal, or again add an encoder.

 Stepper Motors

-Stepper motors (also called stepper) are another type of motor widely used in robotics.
-In these motors, the shaft rotates a fixed angle called “step” when indicated by a processor.
+Stepper motors (also called steppers) are another type of motor widely used in robotics.
+In this type of motor, the shaft rotates a fixed angle called a “step” when instructed by a processor.
 The step varies by motor model, with common values being 1.8º (200 steps per revolution) and 3.75º (96 steps per revolution).

 arduino-motores-paso-paso

-In general, a stepper motor consists of a stator with two coils phased at 90º and a rotor made of a permanent magnet installed solidly to the shaft.
+Broadly speaking, a stepper motor consists of a stator with two coils offset by 90º and a rotor formed by a permanent magnet installed solidly on the shaft.

-By applying a suitable sequencing of the coils we can progressively orient the magnet until a complete turn is achieved.
+By applying an appropriate activation sequence to the coils, we can make the magnet orient progressively, until it makes a full rotation.
 If the sequence is incorrect, the motor will not move.

 arduino-motores-paso-a-paso-secuencia

-For this reason, a stepper motor requires a processor to function, making it impossible to activate them by simply connecting them to power.
+For this reason, a stepper motor absolutely needs a processor to function; it is not possible to activate them simply by connecting them to power.

-In the real world, a motor that can only step 90º would not be very useful.
-To achieve a smaller step, we could think of adding multiple coils, but we would add weight without increasing power.
+In the real world, a motor that can only take 90º steps would not be very useful.
+To achieve a smaller step, we could think of adding multiple coils, but that would add weight without increasing power.

-To achieve the effect of having “multiple coils,” the variation of magnetic reluctance is employed.
-A toothed wheel is coupled to the shaft, with a number of teeth such that the next tooth is offset from the remaining coils.
+To achieve the effect of having “multiple coils,” the variation of magnetic reluctance is used.
+A toothed wheel is attached to the shaft, with a number of teeth such that the next tooth is offset relative to the remaining coils.

 arduino-paso-paso-funcionamiento

-When activating a coil, the toothed wheel is attracted by the generated magnetic field so that the rotor rotates to minimize the distance of the magnetic circuit.
+When a coil is activated, the toothed wheel is attracted by the generated magnetic field so that the rotor turns to minimize the distance of the magnetic circuit.

-In the upper image, it may seem that there are “8 coils,” but there are actually only 2 coils A and B, each with 4 poles.
-When activating a coil, all poles operate together.
+In the image above, it may seem like there are “8 coils” but in reality, there are only 2 coils A and B, each with 4 poles.
+When a coil is activated, all poles work together.

 There are unipolar or bipolar motors.
-The difference is that unipolar motors have both coils divided into two, which means they have an additional terminal for each phase.
+The difference is that unipolar motors have both coils split in two, for which they have an additional terminal on each phase.

 arduino-motores-unipolar-bipolar

-Bipolar motors have four conductors, while unipolar motors have five or six (depending on whether the common terminal is shared between both coils).
+Bipolar motors have four conductors, and unipolar motors have five or six (depending on whether the center tap is common for both coils).

-Unipolar motors can be easier to operate, as using only half a coil allows us to avoid having to reverse the direction of current flow in the coil.
-Conversely, if we operate in unipolar mode, we will have less power, as we are only using half a coil to operate the motor.
+Unipolar motors can be simpler to operate, since if we use only half a coil, we can avoid having to reverse the direction of current flow through the coil.
+On the other hand, if we operate in unipolar mode, we will have less power, since we are only using half a coil to make the motor work.

-With current electronics and existing controllers, reversing the direction of current is not a difficulty, so in general, we will prefer bipolar motors.
-However, any unipolar motor can be operated as a bipolar one, simply by leaving the common terminal disconnected.
+With current electronics and existing controllers, reversing the current direction is not a difficulty, so in general we will prefer bipolar motors.
+However, any unipolar motor can be operated as bipolar, simply by leaving the center tap unconnected.

 arduino-paso-a-paso-interior

 Stepper motors have total position and speed control.
 The precision depends on the motor’s step and the control mode used.
-Thus, we can control the stepper motor with activation in four steps or in eight.
-Activating in eight steps will achieve half of the nominal step.
-On the other hand, some controllers have microstepping, a technique that varies the intensity supplied to each coil.
-This way, step precision of 1/16 to 1/32 of the motor’s nominal step can be achieved.
-The maximum torque generated by a stepper motor is intermediate, generally higher than that of a DC motor and brushless, but lower than a DC motor with reducer or a servo.
+Thus, we can control the stepper motor with activation in four steps, or in eight.
+By activating in eight steps, we will achieve half the nominal step.
+On the other hand, some controllers have microstepping, a technique that consists of varying the intensity supplied to each of the coils.
+In this way, step precisions of 1/16 to 1/32 of the motor’s nominal step are achieved.
+The maximum torque generated by a stepper motor is intermediate, being, in general, higher than that of a DC or brushless motor, but lower than a DC motor with a gearbox or a servo.

-The maximum speed is also intermediate, although it is difficult to determine as it depends on the motor’s internal parameters and operating conditions.
-For example, the typical maximum speed of a NEMA 17 motor is around 600 rpm, reaching up to 4800 rpm in some models.
+The maximum speed is also intermediate, although it is difficult to determine because it depends on the motor’s internal parameters and operating conditions.
+As an example, the typical maximum speed of a NEMA 17 motor is around 600 rpm, reaching up to 4800 rpm in some models.

-In the past, we could recycle stepper motors from machines such as scanners and printers, but they have progressively been replaced by DC motors.
+In the past, we could recycle stepper motors from machines like scanners and printers, but they have progressively been replaced by DC motors.

 28BYJ-48 Stepper Motor

-The 28BYJ-48 motor is a small and low-cost stepper motor.
+The 28BYJ-48 motor is a small, low-cost stepper motor.
 Electrically, it is a low-power motor, powered at 5V, with a step of 5.624 (64 steps).
-But it has the peculiarity of incorporating an internal reducer of 1/64.
+But it has the peculiarity of incorporating an internal 1/64 gearbox.

 arduino-motores-byj48

-This means that the overall precision is less than 0.087º (4096 steps) and a torque of 0.3kg/cm.
-It can operate at a maximum frequency of 100Hz, so the maximum speed is one turn every 40 seconds.
+This means the overall precision is less than 0.087º (4096 steps) and a torque of 0.3kg/cm.
+It can operate at a maximum frequency of 100Hz, so the maximum speed is 1 revolution every 40 seconds.

-Don’t let its low price and modest characteristics make you dismiss this motor.
-Its high precision and low cost make it interesting for precision applications, such as rotating a platform for 3D scanning or directing a sensor or laser.
+Don’t let its low price and modest characteristics make you discard this motor.
+Its high precision and low price make it interesting for precision applications, such as rotating a 3D scanning platform, or aiming a sensor or a laser.

 Summary Table

-The above information is summarized in the following table.
-Of course, this will depend on the particular model of each chosen motor, but broadly speaking and as a summary,
+The information above is summarized in the following table.
+Of course, it will depend on the particular model of each chosen motor, but broadly speaking and as a summary,

 CharacteristicsControl (*)